-Your herbs will need full sun for best performance.
-Place your containers where they will receive at least eight hours of direct sun.
-Grow indoor herbs in the sunniest location you can find, but don’t expect them to perform as well as they do outside.
+If you have to grow your indoor herbs inside, find the sunniest location you can find, but don’t expect them to perform as well as they do outside.

 Next I placed rocks and a broken pottery piece in the bottom to create water flow to the roots.

 Pick Your Herbs

 They are cilantro, curly parsley x 2 and rosemary x 2.

 The rosemary likes it dryer than the parsley but they will get along alright in the same container.

 I used a good potting soil and planted each plant in the bucket.